HomeCohortsILD cohort

 Next to this, it is important to gain a better understanding of which patients are at risk of developing PPF.
 Patients with Interstitial Lung Abnormalities (ILAs) can serve as a model for this.
 ILAs are increasingly recognized as a common finding on Computed Tomography (CT) of the lungs, with an incidence of 4-9% in elderly smokers and 2-7% in non-smokers [3].
 ILAs are considered radiologic abnormalities that are characteristic for early-stage ILD, detected without clinical suspicion or symptoms of an ILD.
 ILAs have been associated with decreased lung capacity [4,5], decreased exercise capacity [6], impaired gas exchange [7,8], genetic variations among FPF and IPF [8,9] and increased all-cause mortality [10].
 However, it is unknown which and when ILAs progress to clinically relevant ILD with PPF.

-The P4O2 consortium aims to conduct a prospective, non-interventional observational cohort study to extensively phenotype a large cohort of ILD patients across three arms, at both clinical and pathophysiological levels:
+Therefore, P4O2 is building a prospective, non-interventional observational cohort of ILD patients across three arms, at both clinical and pathophysiological levels:

 • Arm 1: IPF/FPF group (n=150).